-- Do not to mechanically take cognizance without careful scrutiny of the charge sheet. - If evidence is inadequate, proceed under S. 156(3) Or.P.C. - Directions to further investigate may be along specified lines. - While ordering further investigation, order sheet ideally must disclose that cognizance has not been taken.
+- Do not to mechanically take cognizance without careful scrutiny of the charge sheet. - If evidence is inadequate, proceed under S. 156(3) Or.P.C. - Confer with the PP See if potential witness are sent up trial as accused?
+Focus on "Degree of Involvement" - While ordering further investigation, order sheet ideally must disclose that cognizance has not been taken.